 +44 (0)207 822 1200

 Lucinda accepts instructions in all of chambers’ main practice areas.
-She has a particular interest in personal injury, clinical negligence, property damage and insurance.
+She has a particular interest in personal injury, clinical negligence, insurance and cases with an international element.

 Lucinda is instructed in her own right in County Court and High Court cases across all of chambers’ practice areas.
 She recently represented a bank in the Chancery division in a claim worth £1.35m concerning the priority of interests on the Land Registry.
-She is currently instructed by the Government Legal Department in a high value cross-border mesothelioma claim, focusing on the international law elements of the case.
+She is currently instructed by the Government Legal Department in a high value cross-border mesothelioma claim, focusing on the international law elements of the case, and has worked on a number of claims concerning injuries to members of the armed forces in the United Kingdom and abroad.

 Before joining chambers, Lucinda graduated from the University of Cambridge with a First class degree in Modern and Medieval Languages, where she received prizes for academic excellence and an outstanding dissertation.
 She completed the New Entrepreneurs Foundation programme in 2016 and worked for a start-up business where she gave regular presentations to the board of a FTSE 250 company.
 She has also worked for television and theatre production companies in Spain, Bolivia and the UK.